wfjvdham/Rcourse/09_resampling/resampling.md

 Leave-One-Out Cross-Validation
 ========================================================

-> Repedatly train model on all but one observation.
+> Repeatedly train model on all but one observation.
 Test on the one observation left out.

 Leave-One-Out Cross-Validation
 ========================================================